Baby Esther

 Esther Lee Jones (born c.
-1918, date of death unknown), known by her stage names "Baby Esther", "Little Esther", and other similar variations, was an American singer and child entertainer of the late 1920s, known for interpreting popular songs with a "mixture of seriousness and childish mischief".
+1918), known by her stage names "Baby Esther", "Little Esther", and other similar variations, was an American singer and child entertainer of the late 1920s, known for interpreting popular songs with a "mixture of seriousness and childish mischief".
 After gaining attention in her hometown of Chicago, she became an international celebrity before leaving the public spotlight as a teenager.

-In 1932, when singer Helen Kane sued Fleischer Studios, claiming that they had appropriated her persona for the voice of the cartoon character Betty Boop, the studios defended themselves by arguing that Kane's style of singing—characterized by her baby voice and use of the phrase "boop-boop-a-doop"—was not her own invention.
-Theatrical manager Lou Bolton testified during the Kane v.
-Fleischer trial that Kane saw Baby Esther's cabaret act in 1928, in which Esther used interpolated words such as "boo-boo-boo" and "doo-doo-doo".
-An early test sound film of Baby Esther's performance was used as evidence.
-Other evidence introduced at the trial included a recording by the Duncan Sisters and testimony from performers such as Bonnie Poe, Margie Hines, and Little Ann Little, who testified that she had been singing in a baby voice and using interpolations such as "bo-de-o-do" for several years.
-The court ruled against Kane.

 Overview

-"Baby" Esther Lee Jones, originally billed as Little, Li'l or Lil' Esther, was a child entertainer who lived in Chicago, Illinois.
+Jones was a child entertainer who lived in Chicago, Illinois.
 She was initially managed by her parents, Gertrude and William Jones.
 Esther was a trained scat singer, dancer, and acrobat who performed regularly at nightclubs in Harlem and all over the United States in the 1920s.
 In her act, "Baby Esther" danced, made funny faces, rolled her eyes, and—most famously—interpolated wordless phrases such as "Boo-Boo-Boo", "Wha-Da-Da", and "Doo-Doo-Doo".

 By 1924, she was being managed by Lou Bolton.
 According to Bolton, Esther began using wordless syllables in her singing between 1926 and 1928, when she arrived in New York.
 That year, Tony Shayne, Jones' New York booking agent, also served as the booking agent for Helen Kane.
 In the later Kane v.
 Fleischer court case, Bolton claimed that Kane first saw Esther perform in 1928, at which time the former had a ringside seat with Shayne at the Everglades Club on Broadway.
+Kane stated under oath that that was not true.

 While touring Europe in 1930, Esther had already been honored, along with Josephine Hall, as representatives of both African Americans and the United States of America.